Advanced JavaScript Validation Logic & Patterns

 private controllers: Map<string, AbortController> = new Map();

-// Cancel previous request for this field
+// Cancel the in-flight request for this field, if any.

 this.controllers.get(fieldId)?.abort();